-This Privacy and Cookies Policy Notice ("Policy") provides you with information about how the Aggregates Academy & Expo (hereafter "we", "us" or "our") collect, use, and disclose your data, and how to contact us in the event of a correction or complaint.
+This Privacy Notice ("Policy") provides you with information about how the Association of Equipment Manufacturers (hereafter "we", "us" or "our") collect, use, and disclose your data, and how to contact us in the event of a correction or complaint.

 Our “Services” include products, services, events, mobile apps, print and electronic information and communications to advance equipment manufacturers in the global marketplace.
 Our “Events” include in-person and virtual trade shows, meetings, conferences, seminars, committee meetings, board meetings, webinars, etc.

 This Policy only applies to our Sites and Services.
 If you land on other websites (or move to other websites from our Sites) you should read their separate privacy policies.
-Similarly, this Policy does not apply should you choose to share your personal information with an Event exhibitor or other Event participants either in-person or online.
+Similarly, this Policy does not apply should you choose to share your personal information with an exhibitor of any Event or other participants of an Event either in-person or online.

 We update this policy from time to time to reflect changes to our information practices.
 Please review this policy periodically for changes.
 If we make material changes, we will notify you by means of a notice on this website or in advance by email where required by law.